A-MAK15/100-Days-Of-Python-Code/README.md

 This day focused on developing a quiz app through the utilization of OOP

 ## Day 18
+This day focused on understanding the turtle module and creating various kinds of functionalities with this module, the coolest thing that I did was to create a random walk with various kinds of RGB colors.
 ## Day 19

 ## Day 20